Eelsie/Business-Analytics/Consumer Behavior Analysis/ReadMe.md

  [9] "Product_Category_1"         "Product_Category_2"         "Product_Category_3"         "Purchase"

 ```
 This dataset reflects the shopping details of 5891 unique customers on black friday, what products did they buy? what products did customers buy more frequently and so on.
-So as to find their buying behavior and trends lets see more details of the data.
+So as to find their buying behavior and trends lets dig more into the data.

 ```
 > for (f in 1:ncol(black_friday)) {